• HOME

 Chiaki Ohtaka-Maruyama

-Chiaki Ohtaka-Maruyama graduated with a Ph.D. from the University of Tokyo with a diploma in Biology.
-After postdoctoral training at NEI, NIH (Bethesda, MD, USA) and RIKEN(Wako), she became Research Scientist in 2006 at the Tokyo Metropolitan Institute for Neuroscience (the predecessor of Tokyo Metropolitan Institute of Medical Science).
-She started her research in the neural development field.
-She has been the project leader since April 2019.
-Her research focuses on understanding the molecular and cellular mechanisms of cortical development and evolution.
-In particular, she is interested in how mammalian six-layer structure was developed during evolution.
-Using time-lapse imaging and functional analyses of subplate neurons, she found this cell population's novel function in regulating radial neuronal migration.
+Chiaki Ohtaka-Maruyama obtained her Ph.D. from the Department of Biology at the University of Tokyo.
+She then worked as a post-doctoral fellow at NEI, NIH (Bethesda, MD, USA), and Riken (Wako) and became a Research Scientist at the Tokyo Metropolitan Institute for Neuroscience (the predecessor of the Tokyo Metropolitan Institute of Medical Science) in 2006.
+She studies neural development and has been a project leader since April 2019.
+Her research focuses on understanding the molecular and cellular mechanisms of cortical development.
+In particular, she is interested in how the mammalian six-layered structure developed during evolution.
+Using time-lapse imaging and functional analyses, she discovered a novel function of subplate neurons in regulating radial neuronal migration.

 Backgrounds